shortland/Hybrid-Cookie-Login/README.md

 <h2>This project has been renamed to 'hybrid-cookie-login' :D</h2>
-Originally this project was meant to be a simple php cookie script login, although with my other private projects; I run into issues where I'm using PHP here, Perl there and a bunch of languages all together...
+Originally this project was meant to be a simple php cookie script login (it still is!), although with my other private projects; I run into issues where I'm using a little PHP here, and a little Perl there ect...
+When doing so, typically cookies aren't shared between the pages (because of the different languages).

-The aim of this project will be for a user's cookies to be easily transfered between pages that are not of the same language (php & perl).
+The aim of this project will be for a user's cookies to be easily used across pages that are not of the same language (php & perl).
 Basically have multiple versions of 'cookie_login.php' though in different web CGI languages (perl, python...).

-Currently, in one of my private projects I'm testing out 'cookie_login.pl' along with the '.php' files in this project, so far its working out great!
-Once I get most of the bugs worked out & clean up the code I'll post it up here, and grow the hybrid cookie login :D
+The user would originally login through login.php, although the multiple-langual 'cookie_login' scripts would allow a user to remain 'logged in' across a server, througought differing language scripts!

 Unlike most other Web Cookie logins, this one stores cookie information in the database rather than in a file.
 Cookies will also be shared between pages of not the same language type (.pl, .py, .php...), these pages would share cookies between one another in a simple fashion.